SUSE/doc-modular/templates/README.md

 network
 ```

-Second component for concept, reference, task, glue should be the topic of the snippet:
+The second component for concept, reference, task, glue should be the topic of the snippet:
 ```
 references/autoyast_partitioner_syntax.xml
 concepts/autoyast_control_file.xml